wp-plugins/quote-of-the-day-itslum/readme.txt

 1. Screenshot of blog page with Quote Of The Day widgets.

 == Changelog ==
+= 2.0 =
+* Stable release.
+* Full tested and working bug free version of Quote of the day widget using ITslum API!

 = 1.0 =
 * Initial release.
 * Beta release of Quote of the day widget to display new quote every day using ITslum API!

 == Upgrade Notice ==
+= 2.0 =
+* Bug/error free release.

 = 1.0 =
 * Initial release.